0xB0BAFE77/0xSciTE4AHK/README.md

 The `ahk.keywords.properties` file goes into the main SciTE folder

 The keywords file is how SciTE knows how to highlight your AHK code.
-I did a full update/rewrite to this file a coupld days ago.
+I did a full update/rewrite to this file a couple days ago.
 It should be complete.
 As object methods and properties do not have their own style in this current SciTE setup, I've put object properties in with subcommands/keywords syntax highlighting and object methods are included in the built-in functions highlighting.
 This file should ensure all keywords are now highlighted correctly.
 EG: GetKeyState no longer highlights as a command.
 Like ahk.api, all deprecated commands have been removed from this file to discourage people from using them.